-- 6.7 Wherever possible, we will not take any action without the express consent and support of the victim. - 6.8 Where a report of domestic abuse is received via a third party, e.g. a police officer, we will seek to establish from the third party what details have been taken from the victim, what support is in place and what is required from us.
-Where required, we will then contact the victim directly and speak with them as described above at 5.2 5.6. - 6.9 Staff will ensure that contact is maintained with the victim until the victim feels that support is no longer necessary.
-Further contact may be needed to discuss issues such as:
+- 8.8 Where a report of domestic abuse is received via a third party, e.g. a police officer, we will seek to establish from the third party what details have been taken from the victim, what support is in place and what is required from us.
+Where required, we will then contact the victim directly and speak with them as described above at 6.2 6.6. - 8.9 Staff will ensure that contact is maintained with the victim until the victim feels that support is no longer necessary.
+Further contact may be needed to discuss issues such as: - Contacting the police if not already done so - Longer term housing options - Advice on welfare benefits - Referral to Women's Aid